-Customer owned equipment, wire, cables, lights, etc. are not allowed on utility poles or attached to utility property with the exception of a rural service meter pole.
+Customer owned equipment, wire, cables, lights, etc. are not allowed on utility poles or attached to utility property except for a rural service meter pole.

 Typical service size; 1-phase 120/240 V, 3-wire, 200 A

 For rural services, the Utility provides and installs a standard meter, CT's, conduit and wire from the CT's to the meter socket.